OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 ```
 Now tensorflow with GPU is installed on your machine. if you don't use python 64 bit you will get an error like ('not a supported wheel on this platform').
 Imagine getting this error, after 10 steps including buying a gpu, which was the case for me until I found out the issue.

 ## Step 11.
-Make sure Tensorflow is using the gpu
+Make sure Tensorflow is using the GPU
 Just run the following commands on python.
 It will shows your GPU model and its memory and you will get the answer.
 I got this piece of code from
 ```
 import tensorflow as tf